Some days you just want to punch something.

 So I’ve been scouring the internet, looking for a decent low carb yeast bread.

 Luckily I came across just the thing on the LowCarb-Ology blog.
 (They also have a great tag line, “Eat, Shrink, and Be Merry.)
 I’ve based my recipe on theirs with a little Joy of Cooking thrown in for good measure.

 The result is the perfect mix of yeasty goodness and low carb credibility.
 It’s real bread that only has 5g net carb per slice.

 Low Carb Yeast Bread

-1. Sprinkle the yeast over very warm water (not boiling or hot), then sprinkle the sugar over the yeast.
-Resist the urge to stir.
-Cover, and wait ten minutes for the yeast to rise and become frothy/bubbly over the water and sugar.
+1. Sprinkle the yeast over warm water (like bath water), then sprinkle the sugar over the yeast.
+Stir to combine.
+Cover, and wait ten minutes for the yeast to ferment and become frothy/bubbly over the water and sugar.

 2. Melt butter.

 3. Blend vital wheat gluten, almond flour, coconut flour, flaxseed meal, and dark rye flour in a medium bowl.